snonux/gos/README.md

 You can control which platforms a post is shared to, and manage other behaviors using tags embedded in the filename.
 To target specific platforms, add tags in the format `share:platform1.-platform2` within the filename.
 This instructs Gos to share the message only to `platform1` (e.g., Mastodon) and explicitly exclude `platform2` (e.g., LinkedIn).
 You can include multiple platforms by listing them after `share:`, separated by a `.`.
 Use the `-` symbol to exclude a platform.

+At the moment, only `linkedin` and `mastodon` are supported, and the shortcuts `li` and `ma` also work.

 **Examples:**

-- To share only on Mastodon: `~/.gosdir/foopost.share:mastodon.txt`
+* To share only on Mastodon: `~/.gosdir/foopost.share:mastodon.txt`
-- To exclude sharing on LinkedIn: `~/.gosdir/foopost.share:-linkedin.txt`
+* To exclude sharing on LinkedIn: `~/.gosdir/foopost.share:-linkedin.txt`
-- To explicitly share on both LinkedIn and Mastodon: `~/.gosdir/foopost.share:linkedin:mastodon.txt`
+* To explicitly share on both LinkedIn and Mastodon: `~/.gosdir/foopost.share:linkedin:mastodon.txt`
-- To explicitly share only on LinkedIn and exclude Mastodon: `~/.gosdir/foopost.share:linkedin:-mastodon.txt`
+* To explicitly share only on LinkedIn and exclude Mastodon: `~/.gosdir/foopost.share:linkedin:-mastodon.txt`

 Besides encoding share tags in the filename, they can also be embedded within the `.txt` file content to be queued.
 For example, a file named `~/.gosdir/foopost.txt` with the following content: